croyleje/lsp-default.nvim/doc/md/lsp.md

 Install and updates of language servers is done with [mason.nvim](https://github.com/williamboman/mason.nvim).

-> With mason.nvim you can also install formatters and debuggers, but lsp-zero will only configure LSP servers.
+> With mason.nvim you can also install formatters and debuggers, but lsp-default will only configure LSP servers.

 To install a server manually use the command `LspInstall` with the name of the server you want to install.
 If you don't provide a name `mason-lspconfig.nvim` will try to suggest a language server based on the filetype of the current buffer.